 While we recognise that event organisers have their own constrictions, we do think writers should be paid reasonably for working at an event.
 Programmers should consider €300 per writer per event as a ballpark figure where the writer is the key to the event.
-Writers should feel able to negotiate with the programmer on fees, travel and accommodation and other elements if a commensurate fee amount is in question.
+Recognize that literature is currently an underfunded sector, Words Ireland is currently engaging in advocacy work to address this to improve on the below fees.
+Writers should feel empowered to negotiate with the programmer for higher fees, as well as travel and accommodation and other costs if they feel the fee being offered does not reflect the time and work required of them for a given job.

 Irish Writers Centre